curtiskisaacson/isntagram/README.md

 # isntagram
-Clone of Instagram utilizing Angular instead of React, for learning purposes only.
-This is in no way related to Facebook.
-Test Init.
+Clone of Instagram written with a react front end, and an express+node.js backend